 Breathe out and relax all the tension in your muscles.

-Breath and Body must be relaxed and centered.
+Breath and body must be relaxed and centered.
 Try to keep your breathing as soft and as soundless as possible.
+Focus on the breath.
 Your aim is for the exhalations to be longer than your inhalations, double the time if you can.
 Do not force yourself though, this process must be relaxing and as comfortable.

 3. Find Inner Contentment